valboz/VBMicrolensing/docs/python/BinaryLenses.md

 ```

 By default the `BinaryMag2` function works with uniform-brightness sources.
-Any possible Limb Darkening laws can be implemented in VBMicroLensing, as shown in the [next section](LimbDarkening.md) of the documentation.
+Any possible Limb Darkening laws can be implemented in VBMicrolensing, as shown in the [next section](LimbDarkening.md) of the documentation.

 The `BinaryMag2` function has a quite complicated flow that optimizes the calculation according to several tests.
 Users interested to discover more about its internal structure are invited to read until the [end of this documentation](AdvancedControl.md).